pyushkevich/crashs/README.md

 ## Outputs from CRASHS
 The program generates many outputs, but the most useful ones are:
-* `fitting/[ID]_fitted_omt_hw_target.vtk`: the grey/white and grey/csf boundaries estimated by the `cruise_cortex_extraction` module of NighRes.
-These meshes are in physical (RAS) coordinate space, not in voxel (IJK) space output by Nighres. *If you extract meshes from the T1-ASHS segmentation in ITK-SNAP, those should line up with these meshes.*

-* `fitting/[ID]_fitted_omt_hw_target.vtk`: the mid-surface of the gray matter estimated by the `volumetric_layering` module of NighRes.
-Also in RAS space.

-* `fitting/[ID]_fitted_omt_match_to_hw.vtk`: the template mesh projected onto the mid-surface surface, also in RAS space.
-This should have the same geometry as the mid-surface, but the same number of vertices/faces as the template.
-This mesh will also have scalar arrays for the anatomical label and other features from the template, such as template curvature (useful for visualization). **This mesh can be used to map data from subject space (thickness, fMRI, NODDI, etc) into template space for group analysis**

-* `thickness/[ID]_template_thickness.vtk`: a mesh with same geometry as the template that has a point array `VoronoiRadius` containing half-thickness of the gray matter at each vertex.
+* `thickness/[ID]_template_thickness.vtk`: a mesh with same number of vertices and faces as the CRASHS template that has been fitted to the mid-surface of the cortex and that contains point array `VoronoiRadius` that estimates half-thickness of the cortex at each vertex.
+This is the main output to use for downstream statistical analysis.
+Additionally, array `plab` contains the posterior probability of each anatomical label defined in the template.
+Value `0` corresponds to the white matter, and thickness values there should be ignored (most of them will be `NaN` anyway). **These meshes can be used for groupwise analysis of cortical thickness**.

-* `thickness/[ID]_thickness_roi_summary.csv`: Mean and median half-thickness across gray matter ROIs.
+* `thickness/[ID]_thickness_roi_summary.csv`: Mean and median of the `VoronoiRadius` array in `thickness/[ID]_template_thickness.vtk` integrated over ROIs defined in the template.

+* `fitting/[ID]_fitted_omt_match_to_p00.vtk ... fitting/[ID]_fitted_omt_match_to_p09.vtk`: these meshes are similar to `thickness/[ID]_template_thickness.vtk` in that they represent the template's geometry fitted to the subject's cortex, but they are fitted to different layers: `00` corresponds to the gray-white surface and `09` to the pial surface. **These meshes can be used to sample data from the cortex in subject space (fMRI, NODDI, etc) into template space for group analysis**

 The following files can be used to check how well the fitting between the inflated template mid-surface and the inflated subject mid-surface worked.